zonia3000/regi-fair/docs/index.md

 * English
 * Italian

+The complete source code can be found at https://github.com/zonia3000/regi-fair

 ## User guide

 **Important**: before starting, go to the RegiFair Settings page and ensure that the e-mail address used to send confirmation messages to users is a valid e-mail address, otherwise confirmation e-mail may not be sent.